spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/merchant-portal-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that all configured items are present in Merchant Portal Sidebar and routes you accordingly.
+Make sure that all configured items are present in Merchant Portal Sidebar and route you accordingly.

 {% endinfo_block %}